aishasartaj1/moodflow-ai-scheduler/README.md

 ---

-> ⚠️ **Note:** Lambda source code and AWS credentials are intentionally excluded for security reasons.
+> ⚠️ **Note:** IDs, API Endpoints, AWS credentials are intentionally excluded for security reasons.
 > The application requires proper AWS setup with Bedrock, Knowledge Base, and DynamoDB access.